- May 5, 2014

 "Planet Stronghold" is a sci-fi role-playing game with tactical combat and base-building elements.
 The story follows Lieutenant John Russo, who is tasked with protecting a colonial fort from alien attacks and managing relationships with fellow soldiers.
 The game features multiple endings based on player choices and the option to engage in romantic relationships with various characters.

-- The writing and character development are often criticized as shallow and simplistic, leading to a generic story experience.
+- The writing and dialogue are often criticized for being shallow and poorly executed, detracting from the overall experience.

 story